 For both:

-These questions will help clarify multigenerational living communities and
+These questions will help clarify multigenerational living communities and why they can be so enriching.

-Made of equal parts young families and older adults, these communities are
+Made of equal parts young families and older adults, these communities are designed to facilitate interaction between both family member types.

-more than two generations to live and cooperate in close proximity to one another.
+Also known as “age-friendly communities”, these neighborhoods encourage more than two generations to live and cooperate in close proximity to one another.

-support the needs of adult children and aging adults and building them near all-age homes and community centers.
+Creating an intergenerational community usually means designing housing that can support the needs of adult children and aging adults and building them near all-age homes and community centers.